Nowadays, homeowners and DIYers have abandoned brush painting in favor of spray painting their projects.

 If necessary, add a touch of dish detergent to keep the abrasive papers free from clogging.

 Tip: Use 600 t0 1500 grit sandpaper for demanding results.

 How Long Should Rustoleum Spray Dry Before Sanding?

 Tip: There is no need to sand between coats of Rustoleum spray.
-However, if the surface reveals any deformities, then you can sand.
+However, if the surface reveals any deformities, you can sand it.